 The silver lining is that either way, you choose whether you give up or move forward in this moment.
 You can either accept and proceed with a new mindset that the pain is temporary, or move forward with a new plan of action to get you to your end result.
 Use the diagram below as a guide.

 Here’s the bonus round to determine how you’ll move forward from here:

 Ask yourself: is it worth it?
 If you determined that your reason for stopping would strengthen your body or mind by pushing through, also ask yourself if the end result is worth the time and effort you’re putting in.
-If you determined that it would only make you more miserable and wouldn’t be fixed with time or practice, ask yourself if there is another way to get to your ideal end result.
+If you determined that it would only make you more miserable and wouldn’t be fixed with time or practice, ask yourself if there is another way to achieve your goal.